 We focused on the cut-off, accuracy and completeness of dividend revenue, interest, dividend receivables and interest receivables.
-We assessed the accounting policy for revenue recognition for compliance with the accounting standards and performed testing to ensure that revenue had been accounted for in accordance with the accounting policy.
+We tested the valuation of investments by vouching the share prices to independent market pricing information multiplying the investment quantity held as at 30 June 2024, to ensure they are fairly stated.